Overall Attitudes For Handling Anxiety

 Learn when to listen to your anxiety and when not to take it seriously

 It's important to balance your reaction to your anxiety between these two ideas.
 On one hand, a lot of the things our anxiety tells us are totally unrealistic and exaggerated and can be brushed aside.
 These thoughts are the anxiety speaking, not the 'real you'.
-If you want to take a stroll around your block and your nervousness tells you, "A meteor may hit you", that's something you need to dismiss.
+If you want to take a stroll around your block and your nervousness tells you, "A meteor may hit you", that's an idea you need to dismiss.

 Sometimes your anxiety is trying to tell you something legitimate, even if the way it's presenting those concerns is a bit over the top.
 In these cases trying to make the nervousness go away may not work as well.
 This sounds a little odd, but here it can help to actually listen to your anxiety and acknowledge that you've really heard it and considered what it has to say.
-The way I picture it is that a part of your mind knows something is a legitimate concern.
+The way I picture it is that a part of your mind knows something is a real concern.
 It sends your anxiety as a courier to relay that message to you.
 If you keep trying to push the anxiety away, that part of your mind will continue trying to deliver the information.
 When it's satisfied you've actually heard what it has to say, it will breathe easy and leave you alone.

 For example, say you're nervous because you need to find a job.
 If every time you start to feel anxious you try to make the feelings go away, they may keep coming back.
 If you take a minute to listen to what your anxiety is telling you, and then go, "Yeah, I do need to look for a job soon.
 I'll get on it.
 Thanks for the message" you may find it stops coming back.
 The important thing is that you truly consider the message and intend to act on it.
 In a sense you 'solved' the issue you were anxious about, so the emotion has no reason to linger.
 You didn't literally fix anything, but sometimes just intending to get started is the same.
-Sure, this tip won't magically work every time, but it can help in some cases.

 Follow the 'process'